Thermodynamic formulation of the spin magnetic octupole moment in bulk crystals: Summary

 \section{Summary}

 In this paper, we have derived the SMOM for bulk crystals based on a thermodynamic relation.
-The obtained formula is gauge invariant and applicable to both insulators and metals.
-Moreover, it can be implemented in first-principles calculations, allowing for direct comparison with experimental results.
-On the other hand, experimentally detecting the SMOM remains a significant challenge.
-One possible experimental approach for this problem is using the response phenomena according to the St\v{r}eda formulas derived here.
-In this context, candidate materials with magnetic octupole orders are, for example, listed in Ref.~\cite{Oike2024-bl}.
+The obtained formula is gauge-invariant, applicable to both insulators and metals, and suitable for implementation in first-principles calculations, thereby enabling direct comparison with experimental results.
+Additionally, the formula is anticipated to be useful for calculating thermal responses, as they frequently require multipole corrections to their response coefficients~\cite{Smrcka1977-ox,Cooper1997-td,Qin2011-af,Shitade2022-qy}.
+For example, the magnetic quadrupole moment provides a multipole correction in the gravito-magnetoelectric effect~\cite{Shitade2019-hq,Shinada2023-pf}, where magnetization is induced by a temperature gradient; accordingly, the SMOM is expected to play a similar role.

 Furthermore, we examined the relationships between the SMOM and quantum geometry in a pyrochlore model and the St\v{r}eda formulas and topology in a 2D $d$-wave altermagnet model.
 Although the SMOM includes terms related to the quantum metric, we did not find an enhancement of the SMOM near Weyl points.
-Thus, quantum geometry does not dominate the SMOM in the model studied here.
-However, the St\v{r}eda formulas can be enhanced by interband effects in spin-conserved insulators.
-Finally, we have investigated the fundamental properties of the SMOM in a 3D $d$-wave altermagnet model and have confirmed the dominance of nonrelativistic SMOMs and the validation of their Landau theory~\cite{McClarty2024-eo}.
+On the other hand, the St\v{r}eda formulas can be enhanced by interband effects in spin-conserved insulators.
+Finally, studies on a 3D $d$-wave altermagnet model have confirmed the dominance of nonrelativistic SMOMs and the validity of their Landau theory~\cite{McClarty2024-eo}.

+Notably, nonrelativistic SMOMs in $d$-wave altermagnets have the same microscopic origin as the NRSS that characterizes $d$-wave altermagnetism.
+This common origin implies that SMOM measurements can offer an alternative approach for detecting NRSS, complementing the widely used angle-resolved photoemission spectroscopy~\cite{Fedchenko2024-lw,Lin2024-qk}.
+However, detecting the SMOM remains a significant challenge due to the lack of an external field that directly couples to it.
+One possible experimental approach to this problem is neutron scattering, which has been demonstrated to be effective for detecting local higher-rank magnetic multipoles~\cite{Urru2023-gy}.
+Another promising method is using the response phenomena according to the St\v{r}eda formulas, which complement neutron scattering by enabling access to the bulk SMOM, i.e., magnetic octupole order.
+In this context, candidate materials with magnetic octupole orders are, for example, listed in Ref.~\cite{Oike2024-bl}.